Xilinx/ml-suite/endtoend.md

 	# cd /xlnx/xfdnn_tools/compile/
 	```

-6. This next command will execute GoogleNet-v1 compiler using a prototxt for CAFFE.
+6. This next command will execute the GoogLeNet-v1 compiler using a prototxt for CAFFE.
 It will generate code for the xfDNN configuration available on the Xilinx Machine Learning Development Stack, Preview Edition.

 	```
 	# python tests/xfdnn_compiler.py -n /xlnx/models/bvlc_googlenet_without_lrn/fp32/bvlc_googlenet_without_lrn_deploy.prototxt -s all -m 4 -i 28 -g /opt/caffe/network.cmd